5 Fun Facts About Wine (You Never Knew)

 We often hear that wine is a great source of antioxidants and may have positive heart-health effects.
 And it seems there’s always some new study suggesting wine is good for us in surprising ways.
 In my years of experience in the food and wine industry, there have been lots of facts about wine thrown at me.
-I tend to forget most of it, but sometimes, a factoid sticks with me.
 Here are five of my favorites.

 If you want to delve even deeper into the fascinating world of wine, enlist The Austin Artisan’s boutique catering services for your very own wine pairing event!
 You’re sure to learn something new and find your favorite wine and food combination.